 We evaluate the operation and maintenance of all our emission sources and their associated control devices.
 Proper design, operation, and maintenance of the production equipment minimizes emissions and is an important part of our air quality commitments.
 Facilities also utilize cyclones and baghouses to control particulate emissions.
 In addition, our St. Maries, Idaho plywood facility operates special pollution control equipment to satisfy requirements under the NESHAP regulations, known as Maximum Achievable Control Technology (MACT).
 Exhaust from the heated zones of the plywood veneer dryers is collected and routed to a regenerative catalytic oxidizer (RCO) where more than 90% of the hazardous air pollutants in the exhaust are oxidized into water vapor and carbon dioxide.

-Our wood products facilities use little process water in manufacturing operations.
-Water is obtained from surface water, groundwater, and municipal sources and is used principally for watering log decks, saw cooling, make-up water at the boilers for steam production, and fire protection.
+The water used in our wood products facilities is obtained from surface water, groundwater, and municipal sources.
+It is used principally for watering log decks, saw cooling, make-up water at the boilers for steam production, and fire protection.
 Water withdrawals are minimized through extensive reuse and recycling, especially at the log deck.
-What little water is discharged is first sent to settling ponds for solids removal prior to being released.
+The water that is discharged is sent to settling ponds for solids removal prior to being released.
 Water loss across the facilities is mostly due to evaporation from log watering activities.

 The NPDES permits have parameter limits and the MSGP permits include benchmarks for pollutants such as zinc, chemical oxygen demand (COD), and total suspended solids (TSS).
 NPDES permits have set monitoring regimes that include weekly, quarterly, semi-annual, and/or annual sampling for various parameters.
 Stormwater monitoring occurs with a qualifying precipitation event that results in runoff.
 Sampling is conducted by our on-site environmental managers or by qualified environmental consultants.
 As required, we submit the data to the appropriate regulatory agency within a timeline defined in the permit.
 NPDES permits can have additional immediate notification requirements if a limit is exceeded, and the MSGP permits have requirements to develop corrective actions if a benchmark is exceeded.
 The MSGP program requires additional routine site inspections to confirm proper function of stormwater controls.
 Periodic internal audits are conducted to verify that the required inspections, corrective action planning, and reporting are being followed.